pafuhana1213/AdbCommandWidgetSample/README.en.md

 - You can select the target terminal to execute the command or send command to all connected devices
 - You can also check the execution result of the command from the bottom of the tool
 - Because command execution is asynchronous, there is no need to wait for the command to complete
-- it is implemented in the Editor Utility Widget, So you can (almost) customize by BP alone.
+- It is implemented in the Editor Utility Widget, So you can (almost) customize by BP alone

 Development was done at UE 4.2 2.0.
 In addition, since I have only tested in the environment at hand, I do NOT guarantee the operation.
 In addition, function requests are NOT accepted.
 I hope you understand.